Hexagram 11泰Peace

 Failure modesTreating peace as permanent · ignoring the turn at line 6

 The canonical adjacent reading is Standstill — Hexagram 12.
 Peace and Standstill are inversions of each other.
 Peace is Heaven below and Earth above: rising yang meeting descending yin.
 Standstill is Earth below and Heaven above: yin and yang moving away from each other, the great gone, the little come.
-Reading Hexagram 11 without its 12 companion tends to produce actors who treat Peace as the only configuration that exists.
+Reading Hexagram 11 without its 12 companion tends to produce people who treat Peace as the only configuration that exists.
 The pair tells a fuller truth: configurations of mutual orientation alternate with configurations of mutual avoidance, and the discipline is to recognize which one you are inside before acting.
 The line-6 instruction to retreat to the local town and announce orders only there is the explicit handoff to Standstill's posture.

 SynthesisYiGram Editorial